no-nonsense-dev/use-form/README.md

   return (
     <input
       type='text'
-      onChange={handleChange}

       // Make sure to give the same name as in customValidation: name='firstName'
       //

-      // Validation can be triggered on blur, in addition to handleSubmit: onBlur={handleBlur}
+      // By default, validation will be triggered on blur: onBlur={handleBlur}

-      //
+      // You can also trigger it on change, if you set the `validateOnChange` option to `true`: onChange={handleChange}
+      // If you don't, you don't even have to use onChange at all!

       // Input style can be modified according to validation: style={{